4 min read

 Moderna (Conference Transcript – 9/29)

-“On the manufacturing front, every time we’ve increased the size of our manufacturing lots, we filed PPQs, documented it, filed into the IND of 1273, so the FDA has it in real time.
-So we’re doing everything we do, and the FDA is being extremely helpful to make sure that manufacturing will not be in a critical path.
+“On the manufacturing front, every time we’ve increased the size of our manufacturing lots, we filed PPQs, documented it, filed into the IND of 1273, so the FDA has it in real-time.
+So we’re doing everything we do, and the FDA is being extremely helpful to make sure that manufacturing will not be on a critical path.

 For the — what I call the last mile, which is the last 7 days, so far, we are still doing a lot of analysis to see how much we can stretch that or not without losing potency because it’s important everybody understands, if you play with temperatures too hard, you impact the potency of a product, and we don’t want to do that because it will impact the efficacy of our product.